shardarquraishi7/APIM-ticket-Guardian/docs/GETTING_STARTED.md

 - Install Wrangler CLI if not already installed
 - Create `.env` and `.env.local` files if they don't exist
 - Help you set up Cloudflare D1 database (optional)
+- Help you set up Cloudflare KV namespace (required for deployment)

 ## Step 4: Start the Development Server